 Students work in groups to plan and create various types of buffets for a number of functions, including weddings.
 Table and serving layouts, menu planning and production are all aspects of this course.
 Course offering: As needed.
-Prerequisites: HS245, HS248
+Prerequisites: HS 203 and HS238 with a "C" or better